grammyjs/website/site/docs/plugins/menu.md

    Do not write to the session data.
    Do not change any variables outside of the function.
    Check out [Wikipedia on side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
-2. **Your function is stable**, i.e.,it does not depend on randomness, the current time, or other fast-changing data sources.
+2. **Your function is stable**, i.e., it does not depend on randomness, the current time, or other fast-changing data sources.
    It has to generate the same buttons the first and the second time the menu is rendered.
    Otherwise, the menu plugin cannot match the correct handler with the pressed button.
    Instead, it will [detect](#outdated-menus-and-fingerprints) that your menu is outdated, and refuse to call the handlers.